Skip to main content

 • Quantity limits

-For certain drugs, there’s a limit on the amount of it you can fill within a certain timeframe.
-Quantity limits are based on the manufacturer’s and the Food and Drug Administration’s (FDA) recommended dosage.
+For some drugs, there’s a limit on the amount of it you can fill within a certain time frame.
+These limits are based on the recommended dosage from the manufacturer and the Food and Drug Administration (FDA).

-If you take more than the recommended amount, you will need to request a Prior Authorization (described above).
-For example, our plan provides up to 60 tablets per 30-day prescription for some drugs.
+If you take more than the recommended amount, you’ll need to get PA (prior authorization).
+As an example, for some drugs, our plan will only provide up to 60 tablets for a 30-day prescription.

 • Step therapy

-In some instances, the plan requires you to first try certain drugs to treat your medical condition before it will cover another drug for your condition.
+In some instances, you may have to try a certain drug to treat your medical condition, first, before we’ll cover another drug for your condition.

-See if your drug has one of these limits or requirements.
+Want to know if your drug has one of these limits or rules?
+Check our drug list.

 You and your doctor can ask us to make an exception to one of your plan’s coverage rules.
-This includes requesting an exception to a prior authorization, quantity limit or step therapy rule.
+This includes asking for an exception to a PA, quantity limit or step therapy rule.

-Medicare Part D plans cover at least two prescription drugs in most drug categories, as well as all drugs in the following categories:
+• Medicare Part D plans cover at least two prescription drugs in most drug categories.
+They also cover all drugs in these categories:

 • Cancer treatment